-MEP components are the stepping stones to your construction project and MEP shop drawings help you design these components accurately.
-In today’s article, we will discuss why you need shop drawings for MEP and their benefits.
+MEP components are the stepping stones to a successful construction project, and MEP shop drawings help you design these components accurately.
+In today’s article, you’ll discover the benefits of shop drawings for MEP.

 MEP stands for Mechanical, Electrical and Plumbing.
 Whether commercial or residential, MEP components are vital in every project.

 Think of MEP as the backbone of a building.
-Without the right mechanical support, the building will have improper heating and ventilation, faulty air conditioning, and unstable escalators, while lack of electrical and plumbing facilities will render your structure uninhabitable.
+Without the right mechanical support, the building will have improper heating and ventilation, faulty air conditioning, and unstable escalators.
+Furthermore, lack of electrical and plumbing facilities will render your structure uninhabitable.

 MEP systems are designed by specialized consultants and contractors and planned during the design stage through MEP drawings.